 Here are some Multicolored Tulips, some classically inspired ones, and abstract ones to inspire your own designs!

-This tulip featured below is rainbow colored which may seem moderately wild, but it still sports the classical shape so to the naked eye one would recognize it as a tulip and perhaps just be perplexed at how it’s owner could achieve such a wild and extraordinary color scheme.
+Some tulips are rainbow colored which may seem moderately wild, but it still sports the classical shape so to the naked eye one would recognize it as a tulip and perhaps just be perplexed at how it’s owner could achieve such a wild and extraordinary color scheme.

-The red and white lovely tulip featured below is very simple and yet makes a very strong statement.
+The red and white lovely tulip is very simple and yet makes a very strong statement.
 The multicolored tulip could be featured in a very simple white room that used red as an accent or red with white, but the severity of the contrasting colors is intended for a dramatic look.

 Sometimes simplicity says more than anything.
 Even using one color and a classically shaped tulip there is a level of strength and yet a feminine touch to it that really emphasizes a room.

-This elegantly colored tulip bursts with the color orange making it impossible to ignore, but there is a beauty in simplicity that can’t be denied, along with a boldness.
+An elegantly colored tulip bursts with the color orange making it impossible to ignore, but there is a beauty in simplicity that can’t be denied, along with a boldness.
 To not stray away from what is classic, and yet using such a powerful color really emotes confidence.

 Abstract and Wild